speardragon/speardragon.github.io/_posts/Computer Science/OS/2022-09-12-[OS] OS Structure.md

     - Consists of everything **below** the **system-call interface** and **above the physical hardware**
     - Provides the file system, CPU scheduling, memory management, and other operating-system functions; a large number of functions for one level
     - Layered some extent, but basically **monolithic**
+      - hardware 기능이 매우 제한적이기 때문에

 <br>

-## Traditional UNIX System Structure
+### Traditional UNIX System Structure

 Beyond simple but not fully layered